 OSHA Confined Space Regulation and Requirements

-• Evaluation - Qualified (trained) persons must test the space with suitable instruments.
-More than one type of testing instrument may be needed.
-In addition, Safety Data Sheets (SDS) and other reference sources may need to be reviewed to determine the exposure limits for hazardous materials.
+Confined spaces must be tested by trained individuals using suitable instruments.
+Confined spaces may be low in oxygen or high in flammable, explosive, or toxic gases, vapors, or dusts.
+Safety Data Sheets (SDS) and other reference sources may need to be reviewed to determine the exposure limits of hazardous materials.

-• Rescue - Entrants and attendants must be specially trained on the proper use of safety and rescue equipment and on emergency rescue procedures for Confined Space Rescue.
+Entrants and attendants to confined spaces must be properly trained on the proper use of safety and rescue equipment and emergency rescue procedures.

 As noted above, proper training is required for employees working in and around confined spaces.
 National Environmental Trainers has the courses needed to complete OSHA-approved confined space entry training.
 You can complete the training yourself or sign up a group of employees.

 This training is required for authorized entrants of confined spaces, safety attendants, supervisors, emergency response personnel, and rescue team members.
 Learn more about our confined space entry training and register yourself or your employees for our course today.